minio/docs/source/operations/install-deploy-manage/upgrade-minio-deployment.rst

 3. Validate the Upgrade

-   Use the :mc-cmd:`mc admin info` command to check that all MinIO servers are online, operational, and reflect the installed MinIO version.
+   Use the :mc:`mc admin info` command to check that all MinIO servers are online, operational, and reflect the installed MinIO version.

 4. Update MinIO Client